Powerlearnproject/se-assignment-day-2-git-and-github-janetmbugua/README.md

 Example: The developer updates the project’s README file to include instructions for using the new authentication feature and closes the related issue tracking this feature.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking a repository on GitHub creates a personal copy of someone else’s repository under your own GitHub account.
+This allows you to experiment with changes without affecting the original repository.

+Differences between Cloning & Forking:
+Forking:
+•	Creates a New Repository: Forking creates a separate repository under your GitHub account that is linked to the original but independent for your modifications.
+•	Visible on GitHub: Your forked repository is visible on GitHub, and you can propose changes back to the original repository through pull requests.

+Cloning:
+•	Local Copy: Cloning creates a local copy of the repository on your computer but does not affect the original repository or create a new repository on GitHub.
+•	Doesn’t Affect Remote: Changes made locally need to be pushed to a remote repository if you want to share them.

+Scenarios Where Forking is Useful:
+•	Contributing to Open Source: Fork a repository to make changes or add features, then submit a pull request to propose those changes to the original repository.
+•	Experimentation: Fork a project to try out new ideas or features without disrupting the original project.
+•	Customization: Fork a repository to customize or extend a project for personal use or for a specific organization.
+•	Learning and Practice: Fork a repository to study its code, learn from it, and practice making changes or improvements.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 Importance of Issues on GitHub